 “I stumbled on some cool squiggles in the data,” says Lynn Wilson, who is deputy project scientist for Wind at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 “They turned out to be a special kind of magnetic pulsations called short large amplitude magnetic structures, which we call SLAMS for short.”

 SLAMS are waves with a single, large peak, a little like giant rogue waves that can develop in the deep ocean.
 By studying the region around the SLAMS and how they propagate, the Wind data showed SLAMS may provide an improved explanation for what accelerates narrow jets of charged particles back out into space, away from Earth.
 Tracking how any phenomenon catalyzes the movement of other particles is one of the crucial needs for modeling this region.
 In this case, understanding just how a wave can help initiate a fast-moving beam might also help explain what causes incredibly powerful rays that travel from other solar systems across interstellar space toward Earth.
-Wilson and his colleagues published a paper on these results in the Journal of Geophysical Research online on March 6, 2013.
+Wilson and his colleagues published a paper on these results in the Journal of Geophysical Research: Space Physics online on March 6, 2013.

 The material pervading this area of space – indeed all outer space – is known as plasma.
 Plasma is much like a gas, but each particle is electrically charged so movement is governed as much by the laws of electromagnetics as it is by the fundamental laws of gravity and motion we more regularly experience on Earth.